-Where can I get more information about clinical trials studying therapeutic HIV vaccines?
+Where can a person get more information about clinical trials studying therapeutic HIV vaccines?

-A list of clinical trials on therapeutic HIV vaccines is available from the ClinicalInfo database of ClinicalTrials.gov study summaries.
+A list of clinical trials on therapeutic HIV vaccines is available from the database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see more information about the study.

 If you are interested in participating in a vaccine study, you can also contact the National Institutes of Health Vaccine Research Center by calling 866-833-LIFE (5433) or by emailing vaccines@nih.gov.
+To learn more, read the HIVinfo fact sheet on HIV and AIDS Clinical Trials.